Even If You Don't Do It

 Even If You Don't Do It (あなたがしてくれなくても, Anata ga Shite Kurenakutemo) is a Japanese manga series written and illustrated by Haru Haruno.
 It was serialized in Futabasha's Manga Action magazine from June 2017 to December 2024.
 A live-action television drama adaptation aired from April to June 2023.

+Plot

+Michi Yoshino, a 32-year-old woman, has been in a sexless marriage with her husband Yoichi for two years despite otherwise maintaining a normal relationship.
+After a failed attempt to rekindle intimacy with her husband, Michi confides in her coworker Makoto Niina, who reveals that he is also in a sexless marriage.
+The two develop a close bond through their shared frustrations and begin to rely on each other emotionally as their respective marriages continue to deteriorate.

+As Yoichi becomes distant and later commits an act of infidelity, he attempts to repair his relationship with Michi, but their emotional disconnect remains.
+Meanwhile, Makoto's marriage to his career-focused wife Kaede also grows increasingly strained, and he confesses his feelings to Michi, though the two hesitate to begin a physical relationship.
+Faced with the consequences of their actions and feelings, both Michi and Makoto decide to confront their spouses and reevaluate their marriages.

 Media

 Manga

-Written and illustrated by Haru Haruno, Even If You Don't Do It was serialized in Futabasha's Manga Action magazine from June 20, 2017 to December 3, 2024.
+Written and illustrated by Haru Haruno, Even If You Don't Do It was serialized in Futabasha's Manga Action magazine from June 20, 2017, to December 3, 2024.
 Its chapters have been compiled into fourteen tankōbon volumes as of April 2025.
+A fifteenth volume, which serves as an after story, was released on May 14, 2026.

 The manga is licensed in English by Coolmic.